 Don’t panic, this isn’t an episode of Grey’s Anatomy.
 There is hope for your website but only if you place it in the right hands.
 Did you know that half of all users will never return to a website they couldn’t access properly?
 Think about that for a second.
 Can you afford to lose half your potential customers?
 That’s exactly what you are effectively doing if your website is non-responsive.

-Fortunately, here at Imaginaire Digital creating beautiful (responsive!) websites is what we do.
-By redesigning your website so that it's automatically optimised for all devices, it will display as intended for all users.
+Fortunately, here at Imaginaire Digital creating beautiful (responsive!) websites is what we do as well as offering services in web development through the engineering, construction, jewellery, retail and luxury e-commerce sectors.
+By redesigning your website so that it’s automatically optimised for all devices, it will display as intended for all users.
 As a result, you will attract more visitors to your website and keep them on there for longer.
-Sprinkle in some SEO throughout your landing pages and you'll see your Google rankings climb in no time.
+Sprinkle in some SEO throughout your landing pages and you’ll see your Google rankings climb in no time.